Nahid71/Routine_Management_System_in_ASP.net_core/README.md

 ## Prerequisites

-you need Visula Studio getter than 2017
+you need Visual Studio which is getter than 2016

 ## Built With
 Asp.net core 1.0